Can you get life insurance with no medical?

 What is the medical exam for life insurance?

-During a medical exam for life insurance, a number of elements will be assessed to conclude the status of your overall health.
+During a medical exam for life insurance, a number of elements will be assessed to determine your overall health.

 Such as your: